 resourcesmetatype.
 Note that some types can’t be purged, and several others (such as users) usually shouldn’t be purged.

-When the PuppetDB report processor is enabled on your Puppet master, PuppetDB will retain reports for each node for a fixed amount of time.
+When the PuppetDB report processor is enabled on your primary server, PuppetDB will retain reports for each node for a fixed amount of time.
 The default setting is 14 days, but this timeframe can be altered by using the

 report-ttl setting.
 Note that the larger the value you provide for this setting, the more history you will retain, and your database size will grow accordingly.